 - You provide no idea of how well they will score or if you imply that the fix is in for some preferred supplier: ambiguous selection criteria.

-So, if the best companies decline to participate in the RFP process, you end up selecting from the field of second- and third-stringers.
+If the best companies decline to participate in the RFP process, you end up selecting from the field of second- and third-stringers.
 Yes, you may pay a lower cost up front (contractor inexperience or attempt to ramp up the change orders later) or even higher cost (to cover uncertainty) but you will live with the result long term.
-After all, you're doing value-driven RFP because you care about cost AND quality.
+After all, you're doing a value-driven RFP because you care about cost AND quality.